 Before disposing of any device or media, you should take steps to make sure you have removed all personal and other sensitive data from it.
 Vulnerable data that might be stolen from a device could include your bank or investment account number and password, your credit card numbers, information in databases, spreadsheets, tax software, and data from research projects.

 If you use your personally owned device to access or work with sensitive U-M data, you are expected to secure it in compliance with Security of Personally Owned Devices That Access or Maintain Sensitive Institutional Data (SPG 601.33).
-This includes sanitizing it before disposal.

 - Your Responsibilities for Protecting Sensitive Data When Using Your Own Devices.
 Guidance on use of personal devices with sensitive U-M data.